Groups and Reunions Groups and Reunions

 Getting Started:

 Start planning your reunion as early as possible.
 Most experts recommend at least a year of planning time, but if your reunion will take place at a high-demand location, you might want to start even earlier.
-At the YMCA of the Rockies in Estes Park, families begin planning reunions an average of two years in advance, said Bill Almond, the resort's director of group sales.
+At the YMCA of the Rockies in Estes Park, families begin planning reunions an average of two years in advance, according to the resort's director of group sales.

 The Colorado Vacation Directory can help reunion planners find places to stay and fun things to do throughout the state of Colorado.
 Check out the Groups and Family Reunions Listings Search for more information.